Medical and Health Humanities Major

 The program in Medical and Health Humanities helps its majors to:

-- Understand how cultural perspectives impact the concept of wellness.
+- Demonstrate knowledge of how cultural and social perspectives impact the concept of health.

-The Medical and Health Humanities program goals are realized in the following student learning outcomes:
+The Medical and Health Humanities program goals are realized in the following student learning outcomes (SLOs):

 Program Goal 1 Outcome: